 Insulin-like growth factor (IGF-1) is involved in both growth hormones and diabetes and is produced by the pituitary gland.
-Commonly in TBI we see damage to the pituitary/hypothalamic axis which results in lowered IGF-1/growth hormone levels (although do not rely on IGF-1 testing alone after a TBI, the levels can be normal; do only a Glucagon tolerance test).
+Commonly in TBI we see damage to the pituitary/hypothalamic axis which results in lowered IGF-1/growth hormone levels.
+However, do not rely on IGF-1 testing alone after a TBI, the levels can be normal; do only a Glucagon tolerance test.
 IGF-1 is now thought to be involved in regulation of the human body’s “homeostasis” – or normal metabolic levels.
-Disruption can lead to Alzheimers and diabetes.
+Disruption can lead to Alzheimer’s and diabetes.
 IGF-1 itself shows promise as a possible therapy.
 (Zheng P. 2017).

 LIGHT THERAPY FOR FATIGUE AFTER TBI

 Fatigue, after a headache, is the most common symptom of TBI.
 An injured brain consumes far more fuel (glucose) than a normal brain, leading to such fatigue.
-When an injured brain goes around injured areas, thus consuming more fuel.
+When an injured brain goes around injured areas, it consumes more fuel.